Relative stationary dynamical systems: Notation and Preliminaries

 \section{Notation and Preliminaries}

 Let $\G$ be a locally compact, second countable group with a probability measure $\mu$.
 We assume $\mu$ is admissible and non-degenerate, i.e., there exists a convolution power $k$ such that $\mu^{*k}$ is absolutely continuous with respect to the Haar measure $m$ on $\G$ and that the support of $\mu$ generates $\G$ as a semigroup.
-Throughout let $(X,\nu)$, $(Y,\eta)$, $(Z,\zeta)$, $(W,\xi)$ denote standard Borel probability spaces on which $\G$ acts measurably. \begin{definition}[Compact Model] Given $ \G\curvearrowright(X,\nu)$, a compact model for $\G\curvearrowright(X,\nu)$ is a compact $G$-space $X_0$ such that the action $G\curvearrowright X_0$ is continuous and $C(X_0)\subset L^{\infty}(X,\nu)$ is dense in the weak$^*$-topology. \end{definition} The existence of a compact model is well-known and can be traced back to \cite{varadarajan1963groups} (also see \cite[Proposition~2.1]{amrutam2024subalgebras}).
+Throughout let $(X,\nu)$, $(Y,\eta)$, $(Z,\zeta)$, $(W,\xi)$ denote standard Borel probability spaces on which $\G$ acts measurably and non-singularly (i.e. $\nu$ and $g\nu$ have the same null-sets, for all $g\in G$). \begin{definition}[Compact Model] Given $ \G\curvearrowright(X,\nu)$, a compact model for $\G\curvearrowright(X,\nu)$ is a compact Hausdorff space $X_0$ such that the action $G\curvearrowright X_0$ is continuous and $C(X_0)\subset L^{\infty}(X,\nu)$ is dense in the weak$^*$-topology. \end{definition} The existence of a compact model is well-known and can be traced back to \cite{Var63} (also see \cite[Proposition~2.1]{amrutam2024subalgebras}).
 Nonetheless, we shall show its existence (in a much more general setup) below.
 Consequently, throughout this note, we will pass to compact models and, without any loss of generality, assume that the spaces $X, Y, Z$ we deal with are compact and the action is continuous.
 We call them $\G$-spaces.

 A \textit{$\G$-factor map} or just \textit{factor map} $\pi:(X,\nu)\longrightarrow (Y,\eta)$ is a measurable surjective map $\pi: X_0\longrightarrow Y_0$ such that $\pi\nu=\eta$ and $\g\pi(x)=\pi(\g x)$, for all $\g\in\G$, $x\in X_0$ (\textit{$\G$-equivariance}), where $X_0$ and $Y_0$ are measurable sets with $ X_0=X$ mod $\nu$ and $Y_0=Y$ mod $\eta$.